 That message of cooperation and mutual benefit will be seen and heard loud and clear across the Arab and Islamic world.
 It’s not wishful thinking that Egypt’s cooperation will attract the same from other Arab nations that could benefit from better relations with Israel.

-Furthermore, when liquified natural gas shipments begin to arrive in Europe, that will fundamentally alter the balance of power between Russia and Europe.
+Furthermore, when LNG shipments begin to arrive in Europe, that will alter the balance of power between Russia and Europe.